ArunNShet/Student-Result-Management-System/README.md

 # 🎓 Student Result Management System

-A web-based application developed during a full-stack web development internship to digitalize and simplify the process of managing and viewing student results in educational institutions.
+A web-based application is developed and simplify the process of managing and viewing student results in educational institutions.

 ## 🚀 Features

 - **Admin Panel**
-  - Add/update/delete student details
+  - Add/update student details
   - Enter and manage student results
   - Automated total, percentage, and grade calculation